 Okay, full disclosure I didn’t actually hike Seoraksan (or Mt.
 Seorak) in Gangwondo.
 I was on a field trip with my education office, and we naturally took the cable car up to the top instead.
-Facebook memories reminded me our trip was this time last year, and I realized I hadn’t written anything about it!
+Facebook memories reminded me about our trip, and I realized I hadn’t written anything about it!
 To be honest, the trip is a blur.

 Seoraksan is a National Park and actually part of the Taebaek Mountain range, which extends all along the east coast of the peninsula.
 It’s nearly 400 square kilometers and covers Sokcho, Inje, Goseong, and Yangyang.